USDT/USDT0 DeFi Vaults

 |---|---|---|---|

-In this illustrative case every normalised weight is below the 30% single-name cap and above the 2% floor, so no cap-redistribution is needed.
-When a constituent exceeds a cap, the rebalancer iteratively trims it to the cap and redistributes the excess across the remaining names in proportion to their current weights, repeating until all caps and the floor are simultaneously satisfied (within 50 iterations — see invariant I5).
+This table shows the raw normalisation step before cap redistribution.
+If a constituent exceeds the single-name cap or falls below the floor, the rebalancer iteratively trims or removes it and redistributes the excess across the remaining names in proportion to their current weights, repeating until all caps and the floor are simultaneously satisfied within 50 iterations.

 Caps